After completion of this chapter, the physical therapist should be able to do the following:

 Treatment of the hand is based on the phases of wound healing.
 Initially, the inflammatory phase usually lasts 3 to 5 days.
 It is typically a time of vascular dilation and edema.62,89 The extremity is often immobilized during this phase.
 For example, following a surgery, a bulky dressing can provide immobilization during this phase.
 This phase can be prolonged in cases of overactive patients or aggressive therapy.
 Diabetes or specific medications can prolong this and other phases of wound healing.
 The second phase is the fibroplasia phase, which typically lasts from 5 to 21 days.62,89 During this phase, the fibroblasts lay down collagen in a random network.
 Depending on the specific diagnosis, special protected motion exercises may be allowed during this phase.
 An example of this is treatment of a newly repaired flexor tendon, which generally begins with passive range of motion (PROM) in a protective orthosis during this phase to avoid stress on or rupture of the repair.62

 The third phase is the maturation phase that usually begins at 3 weeks.
 It continues for several months.
 Here the randomly oriented collagen matures and develops strength with intermolecular crosslinking.62,89 Adhesions also form during this phase.
 Some treatment protocols are often progressed during this phase.
-Care should be taken to use caution during the application of ...
+Care should be taken to use caution during the ...